 App Center is the primary place to find great games.
 Every game listed on Facebook includes screenshots and videos of actual game play along with user ratings, which helps people see what makes a game interesting before installing and playing it.

 App Center is a place to showcase fun, original games across a variety of genres.
-Because Games features a selection of the best games, all games must apply to be listed.
+Because Games features a selection of the best games, all games must apply for review to be listed.
 Our review team looks at each game and approves the high-quality games they think people will enjoy.